realniraj/azure-aks-workload-report-generator/README.md

         *   `popeye`: For scanning the cluster for misconfigurations and potential issues.
         *   `kubescape`: For security posture analysis against hardening guides.
         *   `yq`: A command-line YAML processor used by the custom scripts.
+        *   `jq`: A command-line JSON processor used by the custom scripts.
     *   The workflow then executes a series of **scans and custom scripts** against the AKS cluster.
 These tools query the cluster's state, including deployments, network policies, and ingress controllers.
     *   The cluster returns the requested information to the workflow.
     *   The workflow processes this information and generates a set of reports in both **HTML and Markdown formats**.